 Openness and a breezy mercantile spirit come naturally to the people of a state which has nearly a quarter of India's coastline.

 But it's also a state which has seen seven major religious riots between Hindus and Muslims since 1969, when 630 people died in five days of fighting in Ahmedabad.
 Gujarat also has the highest per capita rate of deaths in communal incidents, at around 117 per million of urban population.
 Religious violence here coexists with a high literacy rate.

 The 2002 riots were obviously the worst.
 More than 1,000 people, according to the government's own estimate, were killed.
 Property worth nearly $60m (£38m) was destroyed.
 An estimated 200,000 people were displaced.
-Ten years later, around 25,000 of them still languish in relief camps - this, in a state which won international plaudits for rehabilitating victims of a massive earthquake in 2000.
+Ten years later, around 25,000 of them still languish in relief camps - this, in a state which won international plaudits for in 2000.
 Many have moved into newer ghettos.
 Ahmedabad is the most ghettoised city in India.

 So is it easy for Gujarat's minorities to forget 2002 and move on, I ask Noorjehan Abdul Hamid Dewan, a 38-year-old woman, who lives in Johapura, Ahmedabad's biggest Muslim ghetto?

 During the riots, Noorjehan risked her auto-rickshaw driver husband's ire to come out of purdah to help survivors in a relief camp in her neighbourhood.
 Since then she has been working tirelessly with them.

 "How can people forget the riots and move ahead?" she asks.
 "People don't forget.
 They simply remain quiet in fear.
 We haven't forgotten a thing.
 We want justice and we will keep fighting for it."